 As a past member of Statesville Road Volunteer Fire Department, Joe has learned first hand the hard work and dedication it takes to serve the Huntersville community.
 First Responders will always have his support.
 Joe will strive to make Huntersville the safest town in North Carolina

 For over twenty years as a Cost Accountant for the City of Charlotte and managing a multi-million dollar construction fund, Joe learned what it meant to be fiscally responsible.
-When dealing with such a fund keeping track of spending is paramount.
-I'm a fiscal conservative, and Joe believes that Huntersville must be true to itself and it's growth.
+When dealing with such a fund keeping track of spending is paramount, Joe is a fiscal conservative, and Joe believes that Huntersville must be true to itself and its growth.

-Huntersville is challenged with the possibility of separating themselves from the Charlotte-Mecklenburg School System.
-B514 which allows the smaller municipalities of Mecklenburg County - Huntersville included - to create their own school system.
-This allows for more manageable school systems.
-Alienating ourselves by supporting Bill 514 will put unnecessary stresses on Huntersville.
-We need to unify, support, and work with CMS for better schools and not take the job on ourselves.
+Huntersville is challenged with the possibility of separating itself from the Charlotte-Mecklenburg School System.
+House Bill 514 allows the smaller municipalities of Mecklenburg County - Huntersville included - to create and manage their own charter schools.
+Alienating the Town from CMS by setting up its own schools will put unnecessary stresses on Huntersville.
+We need to unify, support, and work with CMS for better schools and not take on the job ourselves.

 Elections Start Time line